 - Garden guidelines state that no herbicides can be used on Community Garden sites.
 This specifically refers to garden plots, pathways, fence lines and any areas within the garden boundary.
-Spraying perimeters of the gardens from outside the fence is not permitted. - Park employees are required to keep applications of all pesticides at least 30 feet from the outside perimeter of Community Garden sites. - Mechanical means, such as cutting, hoeing, and mulching, or physical barriers, such as concrete curbing, can be used to control weeds in the Community Garden sites and perimeters. - No registered pesticide will be used within a community garden (see Appendix I).
+Spraying perimeters of the gardens from outside the fence is not permitted. - Park employees are required to keep applications of all pesticides at least 30 feet from the outside perimeter of Community Garden sites. - Mechanical means, such as cutting, hoeing, and mulching, or physical barriers, such as concrete curbing, can be used to control weeds in the Community Garden sites and perimeters. - No registered pesticide will be applied inside the gardens or within 30 feet of the outside perimeter of community garden sites (see Appendix I).
 All controls will be focused on prevention practices, mechanical removal, or rarely, biological control. - Requests for exceptions regarding pesticide use should be directed to the Park Maintenance Supervisor.
 Special circumstances requiring the applications of pesticides inside these limits will be made only through mutual agreement with City personnel and Community Garden users.

-PROCEDURE #17 Pesticide Applications Around Playgrounds
+Pesticide Applications Around Playgrounds

 The primary reasons for vegetation management within the soft fall surface areas of playgrounds are to preserve the surface's overall safety characteristics, to comply with ADA and National Playground Safety standards, to eliminate trip hazards, and to preserve the integrity of the fall surface.
+Playground fall surface areas are enclosed by containment barriers made of wood, composite wood, plastic, rubber, or concrete.
 Weeds will not be allowed to persist on a playground fall surface.
 Control action may be taken when weeds are observed.